Resolving Conflict? – Get Your Hands Un-Tied

 How often do Organizational Leaders, Human Resources, and direct supervisors get accused of ignoring problems, taking sides, or playing favorites?
 It’s common for an employee to feel that unless a person is fired, or publicly flogged, not enough has been done to remedy a problematic situation.
 Complicating matters further, Human Resources (and other authority figures in the workplace) are bound by confidentiality and often cannot reveal how they are handling an issue.

-Allowing this conundrum to remain brings some employees to believe that sharing information with management does nothing to help, yet leaves them exposed.
-Naturally, they will stop telling you about their concerns even when they continue to be impacted by them.
+This conundrum often leaves leaders deciding to stay mum rather than risk impropriety.
+However, the result often leaves employees believing management does nothing to help.
+Worse still, if they are the ones who brought the issue to a leader’s attention, it leaves them feeling nervous and exposed.
+Naturally, these employees will stop telling you about their concerns even when they continue to be impacted by them.
 Morale will drop, workplace relations suffer, and unplanned turnover will increase.
 In some cases, an employee will feel violated and, if they happen to be of a protected class, may file a grievance or a lawsuit claiming discrimination or a hostile work environment.

 What can you do?
 While the law may leave you feeling your hands are tied, here are five things you can, and should, do when hearing a complaint.

-3. Take notes.Not copious notes, just enough to show you’re truly listening, concerned, and trying to keep track of the situation.
-Remember if it matters to them, they need to know it matters to you too.
-It’s often good to be upfront with this, stating that you will take notes because the concerns they’re sharing matter.
+Strangely, this can seem more off-putting to the person taking the notes than the one sharing their story.
+While copious notes are not necessary (and yes, eye contact matters more), take sufficient notes to show you’re truly listening, concerned, and trying to keep track of the situation.
+Remember, if it matters to them, they need to know it matters to you, too.
+It’s often good to be upfront with this.
+State that you will take notes because the concerns they’re sharing matter.

-By responding to complaints in this manner, you will better control morale, turnover, and issues of conflict in the workplace.
+As you respond to complaints in this manner, you demonstrate care and concern to your employees, keep command over the health and well-being of the work environment (regardless if it is remote or on-site) and you will maintain better control over morale, turnover, engagement, and issues of conflict in the workplace.